 Tasmanian Federal MP Dick Adams once told journalist and television presenter Annabel Crabb that the entrée for his dream dinner party would be: ‘Braised rabbit and mutton-bird served hot in individual coddle dishes’ .
 Among the guests he imagined inviting to the meal were the innovative celebrity chef Heston Blumenthal and Hu Jintao, then President of China.
 I suspect both men would appreciate the dish!

-*A note on mutton birds.
+*A note on the birds.
 Tasmania is the only Australian state in which it is still legal to harvest them, during a brief season lasting from March 27 until April 30.
 They are the chicks of the migratory short-tailed shearwater.
-Around 200,000 are caught and sold each year.
+Around 200,000 are caught and sold each year, mainly by residents of Flinders Island, in Bass Strait.
 Opinion on whether the harvest should be continued is divided.

 If you enjoyed this story, you might like another ‘foody’ one about scones.